Spend your fall, winter, or spring in Morocco: Is Morocco a good snowbird location?

 Why should people stay in Morocco

 Morocco is one dream destination to get away from winter back at home, as it offers a much warmer climate.
 There are more than enough choices for adventure, arts & cultural experiences.
 In this amazing country, snowbirds can enjoy breathtaking scenery and landscapes.
 The locals are friendly and welcoming.
 It is a modern society with deep traditional roots.
-There's a lot to experience, from the vast ocean view, gardens, vibrant market squares, museums, and tasty meals, Morocco is an unbeatable destination for snowbirds.
+There's much to experience, from the vast ocean view, gardens, vibrant market squares, museums, and tasty meals.
+Morocco is an unbeatable destination for snowbirds.

 Climate

 Morocco's climate varies across its diverse geography.
-Generally, the climate is subtropical and moderate, and the Atlantic & Mediterranean breezes cool off the temperature.
-In the coastal cities, the temperature on the average ranges from 64°F - 82°F (18°C - 28°C) in the summer.
-Inland, high temperature often exceeds 95°F (35°C).
+Generally, it is subtropical and moderate, and the Atlantic and Mediterranean breezes cool it off.
+In the coastal cities, the average summer temperature ranges from 64°F - 82°F (18°C - 28°C).
+Inland, high temperatures often exceed 95°F (35°C).
 You will experience more temperature, with very hot summers and fairly cold winters.

-The weather in Morocco is warm and dry in the Spring and Autumn.
-Many consider it to be the most pleasant time to visit Morocco.
+Morocco's weather is warm and dry in the Spring and Autumn, which many consider to be the most pleasant times to visit.

 For more climate information visit Meteoblue